PARTIZIP II: How the past participle is formed and used in German

 * Werden has two forms of Partizip II and they are used differently as auxiliary and as main verbs.
 See Partizip II for strong verbs above.

-The Partizip II of these verbs is form based on the category of the root verb (weak,strong or mixed) that is attached to the separable prefix in addition to the participial prefix as described in the steps below;
+The Partizip II of these verbs is form based on the category of the root verb (weak,strong or mixed) attached to the separable prefix in addition to the participial prefix as described in the steps below;

 • Identify the category of the root verb and conjugate appropriately.